Oh God, not today. Please, not today.

 His mind instantly went to the woman who had disappeared.

 “Hiroko?
 Is that you,” he asked.
-She cocked her head in silence, as if she didn’t understand.
+She just cocked her head, as if she didn’t understand.
 “Hiroko,” he said again, pointing in her face this time.

 No, this couldn’t be her.
 She didn’t look like anyone Tyler had ever seen.
 She had this ethereal and haunting beauty, like a character from a storybook or an old movie star.
 Like something ripped out of the past that couldn’t exist in the present.
-Yet, she stood right before him.
+Yet, here she was, standing right before him.

 Her lips were subtle in size but sharp and bright crimson.
 Her eyes were deep and black.
 Despite her thin clothing and the bitter weather, she seemed completely unaffected, if not gleeful to be dancing with the snow.

 She carried a bundle wrapped in blue fabric and wore nothing but a thin white kimono.
 “Are you alright?
 Daijyoubu desu ka,” Tyler asked.
 Other than a smile, she didn’t reply.
 Pressing the bundle into her chest, she reached a small, delicate hand out to him.
 Unsure what else to do, Tyler reached out and held it.
-He was shocked at how warm to the touch it was.
+To his shock, it was so warm.
 Whoever this was, she must not have been out in this storm for very long.

 “We should get you inside,” Tyler said hurriedly.
-She just kept smiling at him, rubbing her thumb against his fingers as she held them now.
+She just kept smiling at him, rubbing her thumb against his fingers.
 Her expression was blank and motionless.
 “Inside,” he repeated, pointing to the train station in the distance now, hoping to overcome their language barrier.
 “You’ll freeze to death out here.”

-The woman’s expression shifted slightly, like she could understand what Tyler was saying.
-Yet, she only smiled and showed no indication that she would budge.
+The woman’s expression shifted slightly, like she could understand what Tyler was saying, but she showed no indication that she would budge.
 She let go of Tyler, and with both hands, offered him the bundle she was holding.

 It was heavier than he expected.
 Probably close to 10 pounds.
-As he examined it, he noticed the artificial fleece it was lined with.
+As he examined it, he noticed it was lined with artificial fleece.
 And the Adidas logo, stained red.
 He wasn’t sure why, but he knew she wanted him to open it.

 Inside, eyes shut, perfectly still, was a baby.